mds1/path-planning/README.md

 2. The goal moves
 3. The distance travelled since the last replan equals half of the refinement distance

 Regardless of which condition occurs, a new path is planned.

-### Files
-main_hdstar.py: 3D Hierarchical D* Lite algorithm
-main_dstar.py: regular D* Lite algorithm
-config_user.py: user configures all settings here
-config_program.py: sets up obstacles, figures, etc.
-all_function.py: contains all functions needed by the script

-##
-More details regarding usage to come...
+The process is repeated until the goal is reached.